MissKittin/simpleblog/HOWTO.md

 <br>

 ## today
 v2.1 is v2.0 with many improvements, new features and admin panel v1.1.
+Also fixes bugs and creates new ones.
 Stable and currently maintained.
 <br><br>

 # Why?